08 Jun Gdańsk: Street Art in Zaspa

 Trains depart from Gdańsk Glowny station a couple of times an hour, and the journey only takes about 10 minutes.

-Arriving from Gdańsk, the apartment blocks you’re interested in are will be on the right of the train; leave from that side of the station, and you’ll soon see some murals peeping out, and will know exactly which direction to head in.
+Arriving from Gdańsk, you can see the apartment blocks from the right side of the train; leave from that side of the station, and you’ll soon see some murals peeping out, and will know exactly which direction to head in.

 I told you it was simple.